-Boundary-Control-Entity (BCE), or Entity-Control-Boundary (ECB), or Entity-Boundary-Control (EBC) architecture is a directory (package) structure pattern for sorting classes.
-It is an alternative to layered architecture.
+Boundary-Control-Entity (BCE) is also called Entity-Control-Boundary (ECB), Entity-Boundary-Control (EBC), Hexagonal, Onion, or The Clean Architecture (Clean Code book).
+Boundary-Control-Entity architecture is effectively directory (package) structure pattern for sorting classes.
+It is an alternative to Three-tier architecture.
 It is very simple and natural way to structure classes, which goes well with modularized architecture.
-One creates one BCE package structure per a microservice, feature or module having ideally between 9 to 30 classes.
+One creates one BCE package structure per a microservice, feature or module having ideally between 9 and 30 classes.

 BCE is distinct from the multi-tier architecture in that it does not see some outside systems as backend and some as frontend.
 It has single category of outside systems.
 Sometimes BCE is being compared to MVC architecture where Model ~ Entity and View ~ Boundary.